 Würzburg tour and wine tasting inside the Residenz

 Arriving in Würzburg, set out on a half-day tour of the Würzburg Residenz, a spectacular Baroque European bishop’s palace castle that was designed by the visionary architect Balthasar Neumann.
 A UNESCO World Heritage site, the Residenz grounds are ideal for strolling, and you’ll have time to do so before transferring back to the ship for lunch.
 Your tour includes a visit to the Residenz’s wine cellar where you will enjoy a tasting and talk conducted by an experienced sommelier.

 While cruising this morning, attend a lecture on the Rhine-Main-Danube Canal — one of Europe’s greatest engineering feats — and a glassblowing demonstration that introduces you to the artistry of this age-old craft.
-Later, you’ll pass through the locks of the canal and enjoy a day sailing through the lovely Altmühl Valley.
+Later, you’ll pass through the locks of the canal and enjoy a daytime sailing.
 Arriving in Bamberg, you'll embark on a fascinating walking tour of the historic center of town, a UNESCO World Heritage Site.
 There is also an opportunity to partake in a cooking demonstration today, one of several available on your journey.